GoogleCloudPlatform/community/tutorials/ml-pipeline-with-workflows/index.md

 }
 ```

-The following command shows the deployed model.
+Run the following command to confirm that the model has been deployed.

 ```bash
 gcloud ai-platform models list --region global